kevgo/text-runner/README.md

 ## Custom actions

-Let's create a custom block.
+Let's create a custom block type.
-All it does is print "hello world" when running.
+All it does is print "hello world" in the test runner's console output when running.
 It will be triggered via this piece of Markdown:

 <a class="tr_createMarkdownFile">

 ```markdown
 <a class="tr_helloWorld">
 </a>